volodymyrhudyma/blog/content/blog/detect-mobile-device-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn a few ways to detect if a React application is rendered on the mobile device or desktop any why you should never use User-Agent header for this.
+metaDescription: Learn a few ways to detect if a React app is rendering on a mobile device or on the desktop, and why you should never use User-Agent header for it.
-teaser: In some cases you need to detect whether your application is being viewed from the desktop or from the mobile device.
-It might be useful to prevent doing expensive calculations on mobile devices, since they are not as...
+teaser: In some cases you need to identify whether your application is being viewed from the desktop or mobile device.
+It might be useful to prevent expensive computations from being performed on mobile devices, as they are not as...
 date: 2021-04-23T12:29:18.283Z
 ---
-In some cases you need to detect whether your application is being viewed from the desktop or from the mobile device.
+In some cases you need to identify whether your application is being viewed from the desktop or mobile device.

-It might be useful to prevent doing expensive calculations on mobile devices, since they are not as performant as the computers.
+It might be useful to prevent expensive computations from being performed on mobile devices, as they are not as performant as computers.

-Today we will learn not only how to do it in React, but also what common approaches should be avoided and why.
+Today we'll not only learn how to do that in React, but also which common approaches to avoid and why.

 ## The Wrong Way

-One of the most common ways of checking whether your application is rendered on mobile is checking the **User-Agent** request header.
+One of the most common ways of checking whether your application is rendering on mobile devices is to check the **User-Agent** request header of the navigator.

 > The [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) request header is a characteristic string that lets servers and network peers identify the application, operating system, vendor, and/or version of the requesting user agent.